spatie/laravel-personal-data-export/README.md

 dispatch(new CreatePersonalDataDownloadJob(auth()->user());
 ```

-By default this job is queued.
+By default, this job is queued.
 It will copy all files and content you selected in the `selectPersonalData` on your user to a temporary directory.
-Next that temporary directory will be zipped and copied over to the `personal-data-downloads` disk.
+Next, that temporary directory will be zipped and copied over to the `personal-data-downloads` disk.
 A link to this zip will be mailed to the user.

 ### Securing the download

-We recommend that the `personal-data-downloads` is not publicly accessible.
-If you're use the `local` driver for this disk, make sure you use a but that is not inside the public path of your app.
+We recommend that the `personal-data-downloads` disk is not publicly accessible.
+If you're using the `local` driver for this disk, make sure you use a path that is not inside the public path of your app.

-When the user click the downoad link in the mail that gets send after creating the personal download, a request will be sent to underlying `PersonalDataDownloadController`.
+When the user clicks the download link in the mail that gets sent after creating the personal download, a request will be sent to underlying `PersonalDataDownloadController`.
 This controller will check if there is a user logged in and if the request personal data zip belongs to the user.
 If this is the case, that controller will stream the zip to the user.

 If you don't want to enforce that a user should be logged in to able to download a personal data zip, you can set the `authentication_required` config value to `false`.
-Setting the value to `false` is less secure because anybody with a link to a zip file will be able to download it, but because the name of the zip file contains many random characters, it will be hard to just guess it.
+Setting the value to `false` is less secure because anybody with a link to a zip file will be able to download it, but because the name of the zip file contains many random characters, it will be hard to guess it.

 ### Customizing the name of the download